Best Places to Buy Property in Kenya as a Foreigner in 2026

 4) Nakuru & Kisumu

 Why choose them: Nakuru and Kisumu are expanding affordable cities with improving infrastructure, hospitals and schools.
 They are cheaper than Nairobi and attract local renters and families.
-These towns work best for lower entry cost renters and have steady rental demand and capital growth potential.
+These towns work best for lower-entry-cost renters and have steady rental demand and capital growth potential.

 What to watch: Quality of private healthcare and international schooling is lower than Nairobi — important if you move with family.